oroinc/documentation/user_guide/first_steps.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-Such system-wide settings should be defined at the start as described in the :ref:`Configuration Settings guide <admin-configuration>.
+Such system-wide settings should be defined at the start as described in the :ref:`Configuration Settings guide <admin-configuration>`.

 The settings will be applied to the whole system and to the UI of all the users of this system.

-Any of these settings can be changed later but it is important to understand that whenever any of such settings has been changed on one OroCRM instance (e.g. by the system administrator), it will be changed for all the system users.
+Any of these settings can be changed later, but it is important to understand that whenever it has been changed on one OroCRM instance (e.g. by the system administrator), it will be changed for all the system users.